 Our new and existing residents, businesses, workers and visitors will need to travel within our City and beyond.
-Delivering more transport capacity is not easy when land is limited, and we need the same land for housing, leisure and recreation.
+Delivering more transport capacity is not easy when land is limited and we need the same land for housing, leisure and recreation.
 Building more roads for cars is not sustainable in terms of physical space, quality of place and the environment.
-However, not delivering improvements will result in growing congestion that will stifle the economy and worsen our quality of life.
-Therefore, we need an effective and efficient approach that maximises the advantages of different modes and options, with transport and landuse development working together, and ultimately delivers:
+However, not delivering improvements will result in growing car congestion that will stifle the economy and worsen our quality of life.
+Therefore, we need an effective and efficient approach with transport and land-use development working together, which ultimately delivers:

-- Efficient transport movement and improved connectivity to a range of opportunities across our City and beyond, offering choices to the community; - Vibrant and well-design places for all residents and businesses, supporting their quality of life and livelihoods; - A transport network where everyone is safe and feels safe, especially the most vulnerable; and - More sustainable outcomes, minimising adverse impacts on the environment and embedding climate change action in everything we do.
+- efficient transport movement and improved connectivity to a range of opportunities across our City and beyond, offering choices to the community; - vibrant and well-designed places for all residents and businesses, with transport supporting their quality of life and livelihoods; - a transport network where everyone is safe and feels safe, especially the most vulnerable; and - more sustainable outcomes, minimising transport's adverse impact on the environment and embedding climate change action in everything we do.

-&lt;sup>1 Australian Bureau of Statistics, 2020 estimated population, including in Glen Eira Housing Strategy, November 2022

-&lt;sup>2 Australian Bureau of Statistics, occupation estimate for 2021

-&lt;sup>3 Australian Bureau of Statistics, 2018 estimate

-&lt;sup>4 Australian Bureau of Statistics, 2021 estimate

-&lt;sup>5 Tram routes 3, 15, 16, 64 and 67.
-Bus routes 605, 623, 624, 627, 701, 703, 767, 822 and 220

-&lt;sup>6 Glen Eira Housing Strategy, November 2022

-&lt;sup>7 Glen Eira Housing Strategy, November 2022.
+- 1. Australian Bureau of Statistics, 2020 estimated population, including in Glen Eira Housing Strategy, November 2022. - 2.
+Australian Bureau of Statistics, occupation estimate for 2021. - 3.
+Australian Bureau of Statistics, 2018 estimate. - 4.
+Australian Bureau of Statistics, 2021 estimate. - 5.
+Tram routes 3, 5, 16, 64 and 67.
+Current bus routes include 220, 602, 603, 604, 605, 623, 624, 625, 626, 627, 630, 701, 703, 767, 811, 822, 824, 978 and 979. - 6.
+Glen Eira Housing Strategy, November 2022. - 7.
+Glen Eira Housing Strategy, November 2022.
 Victoria in Future (VIF) 2023 suggests 174,888 residents in Glen Eira by 2036, or 16 per cent more than its figure for 2021.
 Therefore, there is a range of potential outputs.
 Regardless, the point remains that we will need to accommodate more residents and travel demands in the future.

-The Integrated Transport Strategy 2018-31 and its refresh in 2024
+Glen Eira Integrated Transport Strategy 2018-2031 and its refresh in 2024